 The paddle raise and live auction

 If your gala includes a live auction or paddle raise, the DJ has an active role in the energy of the room during bidding.
-The right music underneath an auctioneer — usually something with a pulse but not a dominant melody — keeps the energy up without distracting from the numbers being called.
-I've learned which tracks work for this and which ones compete with the room.
-It's a specific skill.
+The right music underneath an auctioneer — usually something with a consistent pulse but without prominent lyrics or a melody that competes for attention — keeps the room warm and the energy up without distracting from the numbers being called.

 The dance floor